 - To submit your Affiliate's completed W-9, please click here.
 Within the capture form, please make sure to select the appropriate Center/Department to whom your affiliate is submitting a grant request.

-- Download a copy of the Center for Social Justice CAPE Grant Application, familiarize yourself with it and gather all required information.
+- Download a copy of the Center for Racial & Social Justice CAPE Grant Application, familiarize yourself with it and gather all required information.

 How to Apply: